How Often to Foam Roll Upper Back and Shoulders

 ## Structure Each Session Deliberately

 A complete upper back and shoulder session runs 5-8 minutes.
 Work through three zones in sequence: mid-thoracic (between the shoulder blades), upper trapezius (top of the shoulders running toward the neck), and the posterior shoulder.
 Spend 60-90 seconds on each with slow, controlled passes.
 Pause on tight spots for 20-30 seconds rather than rolling past them quickly.
 Fast scrubbing delivers surface pressure only and misses deeper tightness.
-The [321 STRONG Foam Massage Roller](/products/foam-massage-roller) uses a patented 3-zone textured surface that varies pressure across the upper back in a single tool.
+According to 321 STRONG product testing, the [321 STRONG Foam Massage Roller](/products/foam-massage-roller) uses a patented 3-zone textured surface that varies pressure across the upper back in a single tool.
 Textured foam rollers produce greater thermal response and circulation effects than smooth alternatives, which matters specifically for breaking up chronic tension patterns that build over weeks of poor posture and sedentary work.
 Adding a brief static stretch after each zone amplifies the flexibility gains that rolling alone produces.

 ## Match Frequency to Your Tension Level